torabian/fireback/README.md

 You can clone those projects independently as your boilerplate without fireback also.
 Plus, you can create android or ios app with fireback, without these projects, it's just gonna move you forward faster by giving few screens.
 Also these are boilerplate, they are not "library".
 Once you clone them, any update to it, from us, will be manually, except the fireback gen android/ios which gives sdk from your backend.

-## Core principles

-The reason I have started this project was to change the course of action for entire software development I am involved for next
-30 years, they include but not limited to:

-- Compile the fastest (within 10 seconds or less), use the least memory (less than 5MB in idle mode), and ensure type safety.
-- Products should have a minimum lifespan of 20 years after their initial build.
-- Never rewrite the code, due to back structure or skipping important details (remove the "Nice to have" line)
-- Achieve machine independence without relying on Docker or other similar tools.
-- Compile for various platforms including web, native mobile (iOS, Android), desktop, and embedded devices.
-- Do not address ambiguity regarding roles, workspaces, permissions, or email/SMS/OAuth authentication.
-- Utilize SQL with an organized data structure.
-- Prioritize code management over code generation.
-- Significantly reduce the build times for clients in Android, React, Angular, and SwiftUI.
-- Zero setup backend usage for front-end or app developers
-- Always provide more than any one's need, always before they ask

 ## Cli overview